Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 By mid-January, aid agencies on the ground in Gaza were issuing desperate pleas for a humanitarian ceasefire so that food supplies could be delivered.
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) reported that 378,000 people in Gaza were facing catastrophic levels of hunger, and all 2.2 million people in Gaza were facing acute food insecurity.

-Even now, the White House was focused on giving Israel everything it needed to win its war against Hamas.
+Even at this point, the White House was focused on giving Israel everything it needed to win its war against Hamas.

 UNRWA loses ability to function